Nastel/tnt4j-streams/tnt4j-streams-kafka/samples/kafka-intercept/readme.md

 ```properties
 source: com.jkoolcloud.tnt4j.streams.custom.kafka.interceptors.reporters.metrics
 ```
-if there is no such it must be you have an old build of streams or you have not built `tnt4j-streams-kafka` module.
+if there is no such, it must be you have an old build of TNT4J-Streams or you have not built `tnt4j-streams-kafka` module.

 ### Advanced